vacp2p/rfc/content/docs/rfcs/38/README.md

 fault tolerance.

 ## Algorithmic concept
-Claro is an evolution of the Snowball BBA algorithm, in which we tackle specifically the perceived weakness described above.
+Claro is an evolution of the Snowball Byzantine Binary Agreement (BBA) algorithm, in which we tackle specifically the perceived weakness described above.
 The main focus is going to be the counter and the triggering of the reset.
 Following, we elaborate the different modifications and features that have been added to the reference algorithm:

 1. Instead of allowing the latest evidence to change the opinion completely, we take into account all accumulated evidence, to reduce the impact of high variability when there is already a large amount of evidence collected.
 2. Eliminate the counter and threshold scheme, and introduce instead two regimes of operation: